allenhwkim/angularjs-google-maps/README.md

 [As documented](https://developers.google.com/maps/documentation/javascript/reference#MapOptions),
 it requires minimum two options, center and zoom.
 You can specify all map options as attributes.

-These are attributes of map tag
+These are attributes of map tag which is EXACTLY the same as the documentation.

 <table>
 <tr><th>Attributes<th>Description